-- Ability of patients to pay for healthcare services rendered means test.

-- Level of public health service delivery

-- Level of the health practitioner rendering the health care service

-- Type of health care service rendered

-- Bed type/ ward if the patient is admitted
+- (i) These fees are charged according to the - Ability of patients to pay for healthcare services rendered means test. - Level of public health service delivery - Level of the health practitioner rendering the health care service - Type of health care service rendered - Bed type/ ward if the patient is admitted - Emergency and rescue services: charges are calculated on the basis of stages of kilometres travelled and on the level of care rendered to the patient.

 This means that patient fees will differ accordingly as above.
-Services rendered to indigent patient however, are all inclusive and do not differentiate on bed / ward type and level of health care practitioner.
+Services rendered to indigent patients, however, are all inclusive and do not differentiate on bed / ward type and level of health care practitioner.

-1. CLASSIFICATION OF PATIENTS ACCORDING TO MEANS TEST AND EXPLANATION OF TARIFFS
+4. CLASSIFICATION OF PATIENTS ACCORDING TO MEANS TEST AND EXPLANATION OF TARIFFS